 Health & Behavior Studies

-I'm so excited to join the TC community as the newest Assistant Director of Admission, and I look forward to being your bridge to our wonderful programs.
-I am a staunch believer in the value of higher education, and as a recent graduate of the University of Mississippi's Master's of Higher Education/Student Personnel program, I'm excited to work with students who share my interest in Education, Health, and Psychology.
+As a graduate of the University of Mississippi's Master's of Higher Education/Student Personnel program, I'm excited to work with students who share my interest in Education, Health, and Psychology.
+I am a staunch believer in the value of higher education, and I look forward to being your bridge to the wonderful academic programs at TC!
 My four-year professional career in undergraduate admissions allowed me to focus on providing access to underserved student populations, and I'm thrilled to now work with prospective graduate students who have an interest in Health & Behavioral Studies at TC.
 As a native of the deep South (Mississippi), I have seen the impact of advanced study in these fields and the benefits they've provided to both rural and urban communities.
 The health education programs implemented at my school encouraged the active lifestyle I enjoy today.
-I don't know what's next—it could be my first marathon, a fitness challenge, or those novice swimming lessons I've been meaning to take.
-Either way, I am ecstatic to be at TC and in New York City, and I hope no one holds the fact that I'm a lifelong Red Sox fan against me!
+I am ecstatic to be at TC and in New York City, and I hope no one holds the fact that I'm a lifelong Red Sox fan against me!

 Education Policy & Social Analysis